Background and culture

 Why #africanprintstreetwear ?

-Our aim is to promote a post-modern, Afrocentric culture within people to foster an appreciation for casual, modern, African-print and character-like clothing, thereby making it equally relevant to the times in its practicality and simplicity.
+Our aim is to promote a post-modern, Afrocentric culture within people to foster an appreciation for casual, modern, African-print clothing.

 We are a streetwear brand because that is our biggest influence, from Ama Kip-Kip, to Loxion Kulture we have always loved what SA has produced in the local scene.
-Unfortunately, that produce has not merged with African print.
 We loved the idea of bringing this concept to birth because it presented a unique experience for our audience to appreciate their culture and represent that in the streets.
-African print is definitive of our African roots ad there are thousands of prints we have not found yet but hopefully we’d get a few on our hands and make some cool stuff.
+African print is definitive of our African roots and we just want to share Africa with the world.